p10111/BusinessAlchemy/U:\Documents\! Git Repos\BusinessAlchemy/Home: Business Alchemy.md

 # Business Alchemy
-## New Starts: Failure & Success
+## New Starts: Risk, Failure & Success
+Risk is "exposure to harm".
+Business is taking on risk in hopes

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMDcxMTU4NF19
+eyJoaXN0b3J5IjpbMTU0MDk0NjA1MF19
 -->